info-com/zenya-api-docs/source/keywords-search.rst

 ------------------------------

 Return keywords from the specified search.
 Each keyword contains a category_id that maps to a Category in the associated "categories" dictionary.
-A ``null`` value in the ``category_id`` indicates that the keyword is currently unmapped to the Zenya Taxonomy.
+A ``null`` value in the ``category_id`` indicates that the keyword is currently unmapped to the eContext Taxonomy.

 Resource URL
 ^^^^^^^^^^^^